 OK,rso this one is a bit of a cheat!
 JRR Tolkein’s The Hobbit (1937) and The Lord of The Rings (1954-55) aren’t about New Zealand at all.
 But that didn’t stop the five films of the series from being filmed there, inspiring many more people to discover the country’s stunning countryside for themselves.

 If you don’t want to read the books you might like to get yourself into the mood for your trip by watching the films and enjoying the wide empty landscapes.
 You can continue the adventure if you find yourself near Matamata, south of Auckland.
 From here you can take a tour of the nearby Hobbiton Movie Set.
 You may also spot reminders of Middle Earth elsewhere, like the Tourist Information Office in Matamata which looks suspiciously like a hobbit hole.

 This list is just a few suggestions from the many available.
 If you have a favourite that I haven’t included, please let me know in the comments below.

-The links in this list take you to the Amazon website.
-Amazon pays me a small commission on any sales; these help to cover the costs of running this blog.
+The links in this list take you to the Amazon website or the Lonely Planet shop.
+Amazon and Lonely Planet pay me a small commission on any sales; these help to cover the costs of running this blog.